brndd/epoch-update.sh/README.md

 ## With Steam

-The script can work as a Steam launch shim by setting the game's launch options to `/path/to/epoch-update.sh -- %command%`.
-To set this, right-click the game, select Properties, and insert the command into the Launch Options box.
+The script can work as a Steam launch shim by setting the game's launch options to run the script.
+To do this, right-click the game, select Properties, and insert the command into the Launch Options box, and insert (replacing the path with the actual path of the script):

+`/path/to/epoch-update.sh --gui --gui-fallback -- %command%`

 An advanced example that also uses Gamemode and Gamescope, enables update GUI, and passes -console as a command line parameter to the game: